toolness/nunjucks/home.md

 ## Features

 * Beautiful templates with filters, looping, and all that you'd expect
-* It's very fast, as fast than jinja2
+* It's very fast, as fast as jinja2
 * Template inheritance allows you to easily share templates across your site, without having to touch code
 * jinja2-style parsing of code `{{ foo('bar', 1) }}`